Use-after-free Vulnerability in Adobe Flash Player

 Badges

-A use-after-free vulnerability was discovered in Adobe Flash Player before 28.0.0.161.
-This vulnerability occurs due to a dangling pointer in the Primetime SDK related to media player handling of listener objects.
-A successful attack can lead to arbitrary code execution.
-This was exploited in the wild in January and February 2018.
+A use-after-free vulnerability was identified in Adobe Flash Player prior to version 28.0.0.161.
+The flaw arises from a dangling pointer in the Primetime SDK, particularly in its media player when handling listener objects.
+This vulnerability can be exploited to execute arbitrary code on affected systems.
+Notably, this security issue was actively exploited in the wild during January and February 2018, prompting the need for immediate attention and patches to protect users from potential malicious attacks.

 The CISA's recommendation is: The impacted product is end-of-life and should be disconnected if still in use.